 I love what you do.
 Can you tell me how to do your job?

-Likely no. Every journey has it’s own path.
+Likely no. We believe every artistic journey has it’s own path.
+And you can find yours with a moderate amount of work and persistence.
 But as Conan said: “If you work really hard and you’re kind, amazing things will happen.”

-Beyond that, do lots of research, make lots of mistakes, learn to screen print at a local facility, ask technical and specific questions, surround yourself with knowledge and good people, you’ll be on your way.
+Beyond that, we suggest that you do lots of research, make lots of mistakes, learn to screen print at a local facility, ask technical and specific questions, surround yourself with knowledge and good people, you’ll be on your way.
 A few steps in that direction are: